USS Santa Fe (SSN-763): Operational history

 After the ship completed sea trials and other various workups she then completed a two-month Eastern Pacific Deployment that started in May 2005.
 After returning to her homeport of Pearl Harbor in June 2005, she again deployed to the Western Pacific on 9 August 2005.
 During this deployment she participated in Exercise Malabar with the Indian Navy.
 Santa Fe was the second U.S. nuclear submarine to participate in the exercise and also to port in Goa, India.
 After Malabar, the ship made a brief stop in Phuket, Thailand.
 She was the first U.S. submarine to visit Phuket since 2001.
 The ship returned to Pearl Harbor in February 2006.
 She made the transit to the East Coast in July 2006, surfacing near the North Pole on the way and stopping in Brest, France.

 After shipyard she completed a six-month Western Pacific deployment from May–November 2009, after stops in Singapore, Saipan, Guam, Okinawa, JP, and Yokosuka, JP.

 She received the Battle "E" Award in January 2010.

+Santa Fe homecoming, 24 August 2011.

 Santa Fe returned 24 August 2011 to Joint Base Pearl Harbor–Hickam after successfully completing a six-month deployment to the western Pacific region.
-During this deployment Santa Fe skillfully conducted four operations of great importance to national security by safely operating in a demanding and challenging undersea environment, directly enhancing fleet, theater and national objectives.
-The crew displayed exceptional tactical skill, tenacity and perseverance while operating under extremely challenging conditions to prepare the battle space for future operations.
-Santa Fes tactical acumen was further displayed by their highly successful participation in Exercise Malabar, a bilateral exercise with the Indian navy.
+During this deployment Santa Fe conducted four operations of great importance to national security by safely operating in a demanding and challenging undersea environment, directly enhancing fleet, theater and national objectives.
+Santa Fes tactical acumen was further displayed by their successful participation in their second Exercise Malabar, a bilateral exercise with the Indian navy, in 2011.
 Port calls included Sasebo, Japan (x3), Chinhae, South Korea; Yokosuka, Japan; Guam, and Subic Bay, Philippines.
 In recognition of their outstanding performance, Santa Fe received the COMSUBRON 7 Battle "E" Award and was awarded the Navy Unit Commendation by the Secretary of the Navy.